Marsgate/mctp-autonomous/README.md

 ### robot.drive(distance)
 * drive the robot
-* positive numbers are foward
+* positive numbers are forward
 * negative numbers are backward
 * distance is measured in milliseconds